TechForJustice/protechme/README.md

 Attitude: Listener, very supportive

-Role: Fills out protective order quickly and efficiently in Harris County, TX, so that the user can take the form and present to the courthouse.
+Role: Opensource chat bot that collects protective order info quickly and efficiently in Harris County, TX, so the user can take the pdf and present to the district attorney without time consuming guidance.
 Anyone can come onto the site and have a conversation.

 <h3><a href="https://github.com/TechForJustice/protechme/wiki">More Info and How to Install</a></h3>